Petal Coleman Center to hold Diaper Distribution Day - NewsBreak

 WDAM-TV

 HATTIESBURG, Miss.
-(WDAM) - Traffic on Veterans Memorial Drive going south to Purvis (Highway 11) is closed due to a two-vehicle collision that broke a traffic signal pole.
-According to the Hattiesburg Police Department, one person suffered moderate injured during the collision.
-Traffic traveling south, towards Purvis, is being rerouted...
+(WDAM) - A traffic signal is being replaced after a two-vehicle collision broke a pole Wednesday afternoon.
+Traffic on Veterans Memorial Drive going south to Purvis (Highway 11) was closed due to the collision.
+According to the Hattiesburg Police Department, one person suffered moderate injuries.
+Traffic traveling south,...

 WDAM-TV